-The edge of the bounding box shows that some parts of the layer do not fit within the current file dimensions.
+bounding box shows that some parts of the layer current file dimensions.

 - 5. In the Options bar, choose the center reference point if it is not already selected. - 6.
 Click the Link icon between the W and H fields to constrain the proportions.